Administering medications

 Check medication is appropriate

 Not all illnesses or symptoms will require prompt medication administration.
-It is equally important to know when not to administer medication.
+It is equally important to know when not to use medication.

 Avoid taking medication in front of children

 Although medication is often a normal part of life, children like to copy adults.
 Where possible, try not to take your own medication in front of young children.
-If they do happen to see you taking medication, explain why you need to be taking it.
+If they do happen to see you taking medication, explain why you need it.

 Dispose of expired medications